 Working together to carry out the research were: Charlotte Wevill, Steph Murphy and Jon Riley of The Ecology Consultancy, Pete Shepherd of BSG Ecology, Lia Gilmour and Professor Gareth Jones of the University of Bristol, Nigel Burton and Dani Fuimicelli of Temple, and our colleagues from High Speed 2 Ltd.

 Jointly, the team created, devised and implemented robust scientific research to identify and quantify the impact and effectiveness of acoustic outputs on bats using flightlines and, in particular, tunnel structures.
 The research was designed to use acoustic outputs to deter bats from areas in order to protect them from risk of injury or death.
-The research also studied directing acoustic outputs on to defined areas with no spillage into non-target areas thereby ensuring there was negligible impacts on bats and other wildlife in the wider landscape.
+The research also studied directing acoustic outputs on to defined areas with no spillage into non-target areas thereby ensuring there were negligible impacts on bats and other wildlife in the wider landscape.

 In addition to this, we strongly believe that acoustics can also be used to enhance the effectiveness of mitigation.
 Rather than simply excluding bats from a targeted area, we believe we can use acoustic outputs to divert bats along new and safe flightlines to roosting and foraging areas.
 This finding and hypothesis arose from our work on ensuring levels of bat behaviour in the vicinity of acoustic deterrents remain the same.
 In order to do so, we assessed and adapted the sound emitted by acoustic deterrents to maximise its effectiveness in prompting localised and predictable changes in bat flight behaviour.